 Overview This section describes the arguments available with the tlibreg utility, which allows you to register and unregister a type library that you have generated from OMG IDL via ts2tlb.
 The tlibreg utility registers the type library with the Windows registry.
 Summary of Arguments The arguments available with tlibreg are: -u This unregisters a type library.
-You must qualify this option with the full type library pathname. -v This outputs the usage string for ts2sp.
+You must qualify this option with the full type library pathname.
+This outputs the usage string for tracks and use use a for this -v This outputs the usage string for ts2sp.
 You can also use -? for this.